toroidal-code/cycle-themes.el/README.md

                 (set-face-attribute 'fringe frame
                    :background (face-background 'default)))))
 ```
-If you set the theme list and add all of your hooks before calling `cycle-themes-mode`, it will automatically enable the first theme in the list and run all of your hooks.
+If you add all of your hooks before calling `cycle-themes-mode`, it will automatically enable the first theme in the list and run all of your hooks.

 Caveats
 -------